 One such combination is Radler – beer mixed with lemon-lime soda.
 It is a very popular summer-drink.
-The soda dilutes the alcohol and gives it an additional fizzines and sweetness.
+The soda dilutes the alcohol and gives it an additional fizziness and sweetness.
 As these different combinations became trends, brewing companies followed suit and offered them already pre-mixed.
-You can also order them in night clubs and bars.
+You can also order them in nightclubs and bars.

 Germans also drink seasonal beer, such as Kastanienbier (chestnut beer) in winter.

-All of these beer combinations can be prepared not only with lager beer but with wheat beer as well.
+You can prepare all of these beer combinations not only with lager beer but with wheat beer as well.
 Try it out yourself.
 Get some German-style wheat beer and mix it with passion fruit nectar.
 My husband says you’ll love it (I wouldn’t know since I don’t like beer).

 When Germans are not drinking beer, they’re drinking wine, and no celebration is complete without a sparkling wine or Sekt.
 Riesling is the most famous German wine variety.

 Fall begins with the production of new wine or Federweisser.
-This is fermented white grape juice that is sold right after harvest, with a lower percentage of alcohol than wine.
+This is fermented white grape juice sold right after harvest, with a lower percentage of alcohol than wine.
 Since it is at the beginning of the process, it is sweet and bubbly.
-It it sold refrigerated since it is still fermenting in the bottle, hence the cloudy appearance.
+It is sold refrigerated since it is still fermenting in the bottle, hence the cloudy appearance.
 If you wait too long to drink, it turns into sour vinegar.
 It pairs perfectly with Zwiebelkuchen (see my previous post).
-The white variety is the most common, but it is also sold red and called Federroter.
+The white variety is the most common, but you can also find it red (Federroter).

-New wine is only sold for a limited time (during Sept and Oct,) so if you’re in Germany during those months, definitely try it out.
+You can only buy new wine for a limited time (during Sept and Oct,) so if you’re in Germany during those months, definitely try it out.

 Christmas is the season for Glühwein or mulled wine.
-It is hot red or white wine (red is more popular), containing spices such as cloves, cinnamon, oranges, etc. You can buy it pre-bottled to heat up at home, but in Germany it is most commonly consumed at Christmas markets – outside and in the cold.
+It is hot red or white wine (red is more popular), containing spices such as cloves, cinnamon, oranges, etc. You can buy it pre-bottled to heat up at home, but Germans consume it mostly at Christmas markets – outside and in the cold.
 You can also find hot Hugo at these markets.